 Also known as Crown Sea Jelly, Crowned Jellyfish, Pulsating Jellyfish, Purple Crowned Jelly, Sea Jellies, Transparent Crown Jellyfish, True Jellyfish.

-Found in deep water during the day where the water is cold, then at night they come to near the surface drifting in bays, estuaries and lagoons feeding.
+Found during the day, in deep cold water, at night they rise close to the surface for feeding, drifting in bays, estuaries, and lagoons.
 Also found washed up over beaches.

 They feed on zooplankton.